adnissen/architect/readme.md

 # Architect

 Architect is a tiny utility wrapper for doing unobtrusive javascript.
+Its goal is to help build module-based javascript and html pages.
 Simple usage can be seen in test.html.
 Architect is licensed under the GPL v3.

 # Methods